Stability analysis and quasinormal modes of Reissner Nordstr{\o}m Space-time via Lyapunov exponent: Introduction

+We would like to mention here for the reader a few works that have addressed Lyapunov exponent for different types of BHs.
+The invariant properties of Lyapunov exponent were first discussed in \cite{karas} (see also \cite{mott,xu}).
+Sota et al. \cite{sota}, have first proposed and used the invariant form of Lyapunov exponent, where the proper time is employed for the exponents as an invariant measure of time.
+Wu et al. \cite{xu1}, have tested the same problem using different approaches.
+More recent proposals and discussions on that topic can be found in \cite{sukova,luke}.
+A review on Lyapunov exponent can be found in \cite{kokos}.

 The paper is organized as follows.
-In section 2 we provide the fundamentals of the Lyapunov Exponent.
-In section 3, the Lyapunov Exponent has been expressed in terms of the standard effective potential.
-In section 4 we elucidate the connection between Lyapunov Exponent and Kolmogorov-Sinai Entropy which is also determine the exponential divergence between neighbouring trajectories.
-In section 5 we derive the standard effective potential in the equatorial plane.
-In section 6 we fully describe the equatorial circular geodesics, both time-like and null, for Reissner Nordstr{\o}m blackhole and also discuss the Lyapunov Exponent can be expressed in terms of the ISCO equation and studied for the stability of the circular geodesics.
-In section 7 we discuss similar things for extremal Reissner Nordstr{\o}m spacetime.
-In section 8 we relates the Geodesic Deviation equation in terms of Lyapunov Exponent for any spherically symmetric spacetime.
-In section 9 we compare the ratio of angular velocity between ISCO and null circular geodesics.
-In section 10, we present our conclusions.
+In section 2, we provide the fundamentals of the Lyapunov exponent.
+In section 3, we shall completely describe the equatorial circular geodesics, both time-like and null cases for RN BH and also compute the proper time Lyapunov exponent as well as coordinate time Lyapunov exponnent.
+In section 4, we discuss similar features for extremal RN space-time.
+In section 5, we relate the QNMs of null circular geodesics in terms of the Lyapunov exponent for a spherically symmetric RN space-time and Schwarzschild BH.
+In section 6, we present our conclusions.

-\section{Fundamentals of Lyapunov Exponent:}
+\section{Fundamentals of Lyapunov exponent:}

-The Lyapunov Exponents in a classical phase space are a measure of the average rates of expansion and contraction of a trajectories surrounding it.
+Lyapunov exponent in a classical phase space is a measure of the average rates of expansion and contraction of trajectories surrounding it.
 They are asymptotic quantities defined locally in state space, and describe the exponential rate at which a perturbation to a trajectory of a system grows or decays with time at a certain location in the state space.
-A positive Lyapunov Exponent indicates a divergence between two nearby geodesics, the paths of such a system are extremely sensitive to changes of the initial conditions.
-A negative Lyapunov Exponent implies a convergence between two nearby geodesics and the vanishing Lyapunov Exponent indicates the existence of periodic motion i.e. the system has a limit cycle.
-Lyapunov Exponents can also distinguish among fixed points, periodic motions, quasi-periodic motions, and chaotic motions.
+A positive Lyapunov exponent indicates a divergence between two nearby geodesics, the paths of such a system are extremely sensitive to changes of the initial conditions.
+A negative Lyapunov exponent implies a convergence between two nearby geodesics.